Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

 <b> 1.
 Device-free Wireless Monitoring System </b>
   * We created the first-of-its-kind device-free motion sensing system, which can detect the object motion with only 1 pair of WiFi devices.
 The system has been commercialized by [Origin Wireless AI Inc.](https://www.originwirelessai.com/) and won the [CES 2020 Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2020/Honorees/L/Linksys-Aware.aspx).
 In partnership with [Belkin](https://www.belkin.com/us/), it has been deployed over 150 countries worldwide as [LinkSysAware](https://www.linksys.com/us/linksys-aware/).
 For more Press Coverage: [WiFi Now](https://wifinowglobal.com/news-and-blog/roundup-centurylinks-wi-fi-6-with-intel-origins-mesh-sensing-xfinitys-wifi-ready/), [The Very Best Gadgets at CES 2020](https://gizmodo.com/the-very-best-gadgets-we-saw-at-ces-2020-1840949011), [PR Newswire](https://www.prnewswire.com/news-releases/origin-wireless-brings-smart-home-and-indoor-tracking-solution-to-mesh-routers-300576721.html?tc=eml_cleartime), [9TO5Mac](https://9to5mac.com/2019/10/08/linksys-aware-motion-sensing-mesh-wifi/), [Engadget](https://www.engadget.com/2019-10-08-linksys-motion-sensing-velop.html).

 <b> 2.
 Wireless Vital Signs Detection System </b>
   * We developed an accurate Breathing Rate Detection System using CSI extracted from only 1 pair of commercial WiFi devices.
-  * The research was then developed as a Sleep Monitoring System and commercialized as Origin Health for Remote Patient Monitoring by [Origin Wireless AI Inc.](https://www.originwirelessai.com/), which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx),
+The research was then developed as a Sleep Monitoring System and commercialized as Origin Health for Remote Patient Monitoring by [Origin Wireless AI Inc.](https://www.originwirelessai.com/), which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx).

 <b> 3.
 Wireless Driver Arrival Sensing for Smart Car </b>
-  * Designed the system by using WiFi-FTM (IEEE 802.11mc, 2016).
+  * We designed the system by using WiFi Fine Time Measurements (WiFi-FTM, IEEE 802.11mc, 2016).
 By enabling driver's arrival time sensing, the car is more smart in multiple-service management than the existing driver's presence sensing only system.
-  * Implemented the system and ported it into Linux OS for real-world validation.
-Experiments in varieties of parking lots and garages show that it can robustly achieve 92.5% accuracy with less than 1s error
+The system has been implemented and ported it into Linux OS for real-world validation in different parking lots and garages in Maryland, which indicates 92.5% accuracy with less than 1s error

+## mmWave Localization and Sensing Tracking and Localization
+<b> 4. mmWave and 5G Massive MIMO for Localization and Tracking </b>
+  * To tackle the unavoidable multipath distortions in our daily life, we developed and implemented a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4).
+Mainly, we treat all the LoS and NLoS signal componetns as a whole by exploring the statistical property of the electromagnetic (EM) waves and thus improve the scalability in different environments.

   *

-## Tracking and Localization
-<b> 4. mmWave-Based Vital Signs Monitoring </b>
+<b> 5. mmWave-Based Vital Signs Monitoring </b>
-  * Worked on the design and development of a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability for multiple objects
-  * The research has been implemented by using off-the-shelf mmWave Radar and part of the system has been invited to demo for Qualcomm.
+  * To extract the weak Vital Sign signals, we designed and developedof a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability for multiple objects.
+The research has been implemented by using off-the-shelf mmWave Radar and part of the system has been invited to demo for Qualcomm.
 It is being commercialized by Origin Wireless AI Inc. for Non-contact Vital Sign Monitoring.

 <b> 5. mmWave and 5G Massive MIMO for Localization and Tracking </b>
   * Developed and implemented the system on the base of Time Reversal and Massive MIMO techniques, which over- comes the unavoidable multipath distortions and thus improving the scalability in different environments